sws-computersysteme/azure-ai-travel-agents/README.md

 - Azure OpenAI: Standard tier, GPT model.
 Pricing per 1K tokens used, and at least 1K tokens are used per query.
 [Pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/)
 - Azure Monitor: Free for the first 5GB of data ingested.
 Pricing per GB ingested after that.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

+> [!IMPORTANT]
-⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down --purge` (see [Clean up](#clean-up)).
+> To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down --purge` (see [Clean up](#clean-up)).

-## Deploy the sample
+## Quick deploy the sample to Azure

 1. Open a terminal and navigate to the root of the project.
 2. Authenticate with Azure by running `azd auth login`.